-RD: Restricted default.
-Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
-Typically applicable to entity ratings only.
+C: Indicates a highly uncertain capacity for timely payment of financial commitments relative to other issuers or obligations in the same country or monetary union.
+RD: Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
+Applicable to entity ratings only.